MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 1. By default, segments generate the output entity containing all attributes of customer profiles that match the defined filters.
 If a segment is based on other entities than the *Customer* entity, you can add more attributes from these entities to the output entity.
 Select **Project attributes** to choose the attributes that will be appended to the output entity.

    > [!IMPORTANT]
-   > For segments based on business accounts, details of one or more contacts of each account needs to be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
+   > For segments based on business accounts, details of one or more contacts of each account from the 'ContactProfile' entity, needs to be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
+See 'Semantic activity' to setup the 'ContactProfile' entity. <Link to Semantic entities docs>
    > A sample output for a segment based on business accounts with projected attributes of contacts could look like this:
    >
    > |ID  |Account name  |Revenue  |Contact name  | Contact role|